EpiMundi/andorR/paper.md

-The ``get_confidence_boosters()`` function performs a sensitivity analysis to determine which questions would have the greatest impact on the overall tree confidence if more evidence was generated to improve the confidence in the individual respons. the approach is described in the [Confidence Boosting and Sensitivity Analysis](https://...confidence-boosting.html) vignette.
+The ``get_confidence_boosters()`` function performs a sensitivity analysis to determine which questions would have the greatest impact on the overall tree confidence if more evidence was generated to improve the confidence in the individual response. the approach is described in the [Confidence Boosting and Sensitivity Analysis](https://...confidence-boosting.html) vignette.